 1. Astragalus Root

-A chemical in astragalus root, TAT2, stimulates the production of telomerase, an enzyme that aids telomere repair.
-Short telomeres indicate damaged DNA and are the key contributors to increased cellular aging.
+A compound in astragalus root, TAT2, stimulates your cells to produce telomerase, an enzyme that aids telomere repair.
+Telomeres occur within each cell, and short ones indicate damaged DNA.
+They are one of the key contributors to increased cellular aging.
 Astragalus root also supports the liver’s toxin-removing actions.
-The increased urine flow flushes the kidneys and prevents toxin buildup.
+They stimulate increased urine flow, which flushes the kidneys and prevents toxin buildup.

-The French Paradox made resveratrol famous for its role in promoting longevity.
-Present in red wine, chocolate, and peanuts, resveratrol is unique among antioxidants for its ability to cross the blood-brain barrier and deliver potent soothing properties and free radical scavenging actions directly to brain cells.
-Its effect mimics caloric restriction, a proven anti-aging dietary strategy.
+The French Paradox — they drink abundant red wine, yet have lower rates of heart disease — made resveratrol famous.
+It's now known for its role in promoting longevity.
+Present in red wine, grapes and grape juice, and dark chocolate, resveratrol is unique among antioxidants for its ability to cross the blood-brain barrier.
+In doing so, it can deliver potent soothing properties and free radical scavenging actions directly to brain cells.
+Its effect even mimic caloric restriction (like intermittent fasting), a proven anti-aging dietary strategy.

 Often called PQQ Na, this non-protein co-enzyme facilitates cellular metabolic processes and stimulates mitochondrial regeneration, an essential factor in slowing the aging process.
 It also neutralizes free radicals and reactive oxygen species compounds that expedite physical aging.

 Digestive enzymes work only in the digestive tract, while systemic enzymes support digestion and also enter the bloodstream to clear toxins and irritants.
-Systemic enzymes, also called proteolytic enzymes, support immune function and countless other processes in the body.
+Systemic enzymes support immune function and countless other processes in the body.

-Alpha-lipoic acid comes in two forms, r-lipoic acid (the most bioavailable and bioactive form) and s-lipoic acid.
+Alpha-lipoic acid (ALA) comes in two forms, r-lipoic acid (the most bioavailable and bioactive form) and s-lipoic acid.
 Lipoic acid plays a crucial role in mitochondrial energy creation which makes it an important part of the cellular life cycle.
-Inadequate levels leads to faster aging, and like other factors in mitochondrial processes, lipoic acid possesses a strong antioxidant effect.
+Inadequate levels lead to faster aging.
+Like other compounds used in mitochondrial processes, alpha-lipoic acid possesses a strong antioxidant effect.

 Do you supplement with antioxidants?
 Please let us know which ones in the comments!